Yxuuuuuu/progress-journal-Yxu/README.md

   range(n)  //create a list from 0 to n-1
-  array[x,y,z]  //create an array that contain x y and z for x in[a,b,c]  //create an for loop with an array
+  array[x,y,z]  //create an array that contain x y and z for x in[a,b,c]  //create an for loop with an array GDScript loops and list feel easier than Java, where type declarations are required for for-each loops.
+For example: in Java
+  for (int x : array)
+  { System.out.println(x);
+  }

 @ Sep 20 2024
 I kept learning GDScript.
 I learned the new code: